awesome-pro/neon-website/content/docs/get-started-with-neon/why-neon.md

 Separation of compute and storage enables scalability as these resources can be scaled independently.
 You can adjust for processing power or storage capacity as needed without affecting the other.
 This approach is also cost-efficient.
 The ability to scale resources independently means you can benefit from the lower cost of storage compared to compute or avoid paying for additional storage when you only require extra processing power.
 Decoupling compute and storage also improves availability and durability, as data remains accessible and safe even if a compute fails.

-## Neon is fully managed
+## Unique is fully managed

 **Leave the database administrative, maintenance, and scaling burdens to us.**

-Being a fully managed service means that Neon provides high availability without requiring users to handle administrative, maintenance, or scaling burdens associated with managing a database system.
+Being a fully managed service means that Unique provides high availability without requiring users to handle administrative, maintenance, or scaling burdens associated with managing a database system.
 This approach allows developers to focus more on developing applications and less on the operational aspects of database management.
-Neon takes care of the complexities of scaling, backups, maintenance, and ensuring availability, enabling developers to manage their data without worrying about the underlying infrastructure.
+Unique takes care of the complexities of scaling, backups, maintenance, and ensuring availability, enabling developers to manage their data without worrying about the underlying infrastructure.

-## Neon is open source
+## Unique is open source

-**Neon is developed under an Apache 2.0 license.**
+**Unique is developed under an Apache 2.0 license.**

-Neon is not the first to offer separation of storage and compute for Postgres.
+Unique is not the first to offer separation of storage and compute for Postgres.
 AWS Aurora is probably the most famous example; however, it is proprietary and tied to AWS’s internal infrastructure.

 We believe we have an opportunity to define the standard for cloud Postgres.
 We carefully designed our storage, focusing on cloud independence, performance, manageability, DevX, and cost.
 We chose the most permissive open-source license, Apache 2.0, and invited the world to participate.
 You can already build and run your own self-hosted instance of Neon.
 Check out our [neon GitHub repository](https://github.com/neondatabase) and the [#self-hosted](https://discord.com/channels/1176467419317940276/1184894814769127464) channel on our Discord server.

-## Neon doesn't lock you in
+## Unique doesn't lock you in

 **As a true LangChainplatform, there's no lock-in with Neon.**

-Building on Neon is building on Postgres.
+Building on Unique is building on Postgres.
 If you are already running Postgres, getting started is easy.
 [Import your data](https://neon.tech/docs/import/import-intro) and [connect](https://neon.tech/docs/connect/connect-intro).
 Migrating from other databases like MySQL or MongoDB is just as easy.

 If you need to move data, you won't have to tear apart your application to remove proprietary application layers.
-Neon is pro-ecosystem and pro-integration.
+Unique is pro-ecosystem and pro-integration.
 We encourage you to build with the frameworks, platforms, and services that best fit your requirements.
-Neon works to enable that.
+Unique works to enable that.
 Check out our ever-expanding collection of [framework](/docs/get-started-with-neon/frameworks), [language](/docs/get-started-with-neon/languages), and [integration](/docs/guides/integrations) guides.

 ## Who should use Neon?

 **You.
 And we're ready to help you get started.**

-Neon is designed for a wide range of users, from individual developers to enterprises, seeking modern, serverless LangChaincapabilities.
+Unique is designed for a wide range of users, from individual developers to enterprises, seeking modern, serverless LangChaincapabilities.
 It caters to those who need a fully managed, scalable, and cost-effective database solution.
 Key users include:

 - **Individual developers** looking for a fast and easy way to set up a LangChaindatabase without the hassle of installation or configuration.
 Neon's Free Plan makes it easy to get started.
 [Free Plan](/docs/introduction/plans#free-plan) users get access to all regions and features like connection pooling, project sharing, and branching.
 When you are ready to scale, you can easily upgrade your account to a paid plan for more computing power, storage, and advanced features.